-Those familiar with the Finger Lakes of upstate New York will recognize that fictional Tompkins Falls is a blend of three towns: Seneca Falls, Geneva, and Canandaigua.
+Those familiar with the Finger Lakes of upstate New York will recognize that fictional Tompkins Falls is a blend of three lake towns: Seneca Falls, Geneva, and Canandaigua.
 Seneca Falls is the author’s hometown, the Birthplace of Women’s Rights, and the inspiration for the classic film It’s a Wonderful Life.

-Setting aside the history and geography lessons, Tompkins Falls, the setting for The Penningtons Investigate, is a small city of 20,000 residents and about 1,000 college students.
+Leaving aside the history and geography lessons, Tompkins Falls, the fictional setting for The Penningtons Investigate, is a small city of 20,000 residents and about 1,000 college students.
 Located just south of the New York State Thruway, the city is on Routes 5 & 20, midway between Geneva and Canandaigua.
 Flowing through the city is the Barge Canal.
 Before the canal swallowed it, the impressive falls of the Tompkins River supplied power to textile mills and manufacturing.
-The mills and factories have closed.
+The mills and factories have long since closed.

-The city’s major employer is Tompkins College, which was founded by the Tompkins family in 1874 to educate managers of industry and their secretaries.
+The city’s major employer is Tompkins College, founded by the Tompkins family in 1874 to educate managers of industry and their secretaries.
 Over the decades, the college evolved into a liberal arts institution with excellence in business and management.
 Following WWII when the GI Bill provided tuition dollars and, subsequently, the Baby Boom supplied unprecedented numbers of students, Tompkins College grew.
 With prosperity, the college degenerated into a hotbed of intrigue, fueled by greed.